-Historically, mineral exploration, development has been an issue for the Kwadacha Nation.
+Historically, mineral exploration, development, and placer mining have been issues for the Kaska Dena.
 Even today, there are still issues with individual companies.
 We have found that the economic benefits from mining have frequently left our traditional territory.
-There are several orphaned mining sites left behind from finished or financially failed mines.
-There are many old mines sites in the Toodoggone mine area; examples of orphaned mines are Bakers, Shasta, and Cheni mines.
+There are several orphaned mining towns and sites left behind from finished or financially failed mines.
+Cassiar and Churchill are examples of orphaned mining towns.
+In addition, many old placer sites can be found within the Hyland River watershed.